Washington State University

 Denise Smith, Professor – Food chemistry, chemistry and functionality of meat and dairy proteins, meat and poultry quality and safety.

 Gulhan Unlu, Associate Professor – Food microbiology, biotechnology, microbial food safety/food biopreservation, genomics of food borne bacteria, conversion of food and agricultural waste to value-added products.

-Meijun Zhu, Assistant Professor- Food microbiology and safety; bioactive food components, gut microbiota and gut epithelial barrier function; obesity, epithetical development and gut health.
+Meijun Zhu, Associate Professor- Food microbiology and safety; bioactive food components, gut microbiota and gut epithelial barrier function; obesity, epithetical development and gut health.